countpauper/countpauper/Angel/Design/Language Design.md

 pi: 3.141592
 ```

-## Conveting number to and from boolean.
+## Converting number to and from boolean.
 Functional integer and floating point functions can be mixed into the boolean inference engine using comparison operators.
 There is no implicit conversion, to avoid inference erros.
 ```